Coldsp33d/Simulating-Distributed-Key-Value-Stores/README.md

 * Simulate server ready and cluster ready ... variable sleep in Server class?
 * simulate server death
-* Implement Cluster class -- as a controller class to carry out cluster level initialization ..* has a list of servers
+* Implement Cluster class -- as a controller class to carry out cluster level initialization
+    * has a list of servers which form the cluster
+    * cluster related properties
+    * initialize k-v distribution and send to master